GENERAL

 To maintain data typing intact between the calculator internal registers and the CAS environment, strings in the calculator register variables in the CAS environment include surrounding quotes as part of the string (e.g. if a register contains the string ABC the corresponding variable in the CAS environment will contain "ABC" instead of just ABC) and non-normalized numbers (NNN) are treated as strings (e.g. if a register contains 0xaabbccddeeff, the corresponding variable contains "0xaabbccddeeff").
 Thus, to write a string to a calculator register in the CAS environment, include the surrounding double quotes as part of the string.
 For example, to write the string FOO, assign the corresponding variable in the CAS environment with """FOO""" (the quote character is assigned as a string using two quotes in the CAS environment) so that the CAS variable contains the string "FOO" including the quotes.
 To assign a NNN to a calculator register in the CAS environment, assign it as a string (e.g. to write 0x77665544332211 into a register, assign the corresponding variable in the CAS environment with "0x77665544332211").

+Yes.
 By default, the CAS output is converted into uppercase letters to allow it to be viewed in the i41CX+ calculator display (using ED, for example).
-The conversion to uppercase can be disabled by setting flag 13.
+The conversion to uppercase can be disabled by setting flag 13 or by enabling the "Lowercase" option in the global settings.
 In either case, the CAS output is best viewed using the new I41CXED text editor function or emailed using the MAILTXT function since the vast majority of cases will involve long output strings and in many cases spanning multiple lines that are difficult to view using the 12 character calculator display.
+Both I41CXED and the mail composition windows support landscape orientation which can be more convenient for viewing long output lines.

 Using "$" instead of ";" to terminate lines/commands suppresses the output thereby reducing the size of the CAS output.
 Thus, doing all intermediate CAS operations with "$" and using ";" only for generating the output that you want to see in the CAS output file will reduce the output file size.

 Finally, the last option is to use saved text files for the CAS input and/or output.
-If a specified file is not found in extended memory, CAS automatically looks for the specified file in the saved text files directory of your device (i.e. the items that show up in the Load Data picker).
-Thus, you can import a large CAS input file using the "Load Data" picker's "Import from clipboard..." or "Download from URL..." items and/or specify the name of a saved output file.
-Setting the "Create New Files In" global setting to "Saved Files Directory" is a simple way to direct large CAS output directly to the saved text files directory and thus bypass the extended memory size constraints.
+If a specified file is not found in extended memory, CAS automatically looks for the specified file in the saved text files directory of your device (i.e. the items that show up in the "Load" picker).
+Thus, you can import a large CAS input file using one of the supported methods (see C8) and/or specify the name of a saved output file.
+Setting the "Create New Files In" i41CX+ setting to "Saved Files Directory" is a simple way to direct large CAS output directly to the saved text files directory and thus bypass the extended memory size constraints.

 P1.
 Is there a user manual that describes the operation details and available functions?